 This SSD is available in various storage variants i.e. 128GB, 256GB, 512GB, 1TB, and 2TB.
 The 2TB version has a massive TBW limit i.e. 1600TBW.

 The addlink S20 works on the SATA-3 interface.
-This SSD has 3-Years Warranty period.
+This SSD has a 3-Years Warranty period.
 The controller used is Single-core, 4-Channel SMI SM2258.
 However, the SSD is making the best use of it and offering competitive read/write speeds.

 4. SK Hynix Gold S31